Roth Conversions

 IRA Aggregation Rules

-You can take your RMDs out of one or all of your many IRAs as long as you take out a sufficient amount.
-IRAs are treated as if you only have one (they are aggregated), whereas 401k plans must each have a separate RMD.
+You can take your RMDs out of one or all of your many IRAs if you take out a sufficient amount.
+IRAs are treated as if you only have one (aggregated), whereas 401k plans must each have a separate RMD.
 The Aggregation rules can trip you up if you take a small amount from one IRA and then try to do a conversion from another IRA before you take your entire RMD.

 Need the IRA for Income